 Once the Complainant and Respondent are contacted by the Investigator each Party will have an equal opportunity to be heard, to submit information, and to identify Witnesses who may have relevant information.
 The Investigator will notify and seek to interview the Complainant, the Respondent, and identified Witnesses and will gather other evidence and information relevant to the determination as to whether a Policy violation has occurred.
 Witnesses must have information deemed relevant to the Investigation, as determined by the Investigator.

 The Investigator will consider the totality of information gathered in the Investigation to determine, by a preponderance of the evidence (more likely than not) whether or not the Respondent violated the Policy.
-In reaching a Finding, the Investigator will consider things such as:
+In reaching a Finding, the Investigator will consider things, including, without limitation:

 - Party participation;